Aiven-Open/klaw-docs/README.md

 npm install
 ```

-To start local the local development server, run:
+To start the local development server, run:

 ```shell
 npm start
 ```

+🦖 the website will now run on `http://localhost:3000/`

 ## Scripts used and their actions